BBNaija winner Efe, top rapper Olamide shoot musical video `Warri’ – Vanguard

 Vanguard

-Big Brother Naija 2017 winner Michel Ejeba aka Efe and top rapper Olamide aka Baddo, have shot the music video for the collaboration titled, `Warri,' which was dropped late last year.
-Photo Instagram.
-The video shot by Avalon Okpe, featured King Baddo …
+Abuja – Big Brother Naija 2017 winner Michel Ejeba aka Efe and top rapper Olamide aka Baddo, have shot the music video for the collaboration titled, `Warri,' which was dropped late last year.
+The video shot by Avalon Okpe, featured King Baddo and Efe …

 Do you have something awesome to share with the world?
 Click here to share